-3. Department meeting Lead the department meeting, ensuring the departmental review is fair to the candidate and rigorous in H maintaining University standards pe Ensure discussion does not include reference to anything not present in the file with the exception of comments en accompanying absentee ballot lov Allow equal opportunity for discussion for all present departmental faculty Ň Ensure minority opinions are explained Early November Encourage discussion that is evaluative and analytical in nature, rather than enumerative Ë 4.
-After the Department meeting Before the Department Letter has been finalized Draft department letter and make draft available for department review Department Letter Format (introductory information) Note department meeting date on summary Section of the department letter List exact votes specifying the number eligible to vote, the number in favor, opposed, abstained and unavailable Include all rank/steps voted on by the department, including off-scales and noting accelerations Identifiers of extramural letters and student letters are limited to numerical or alphabetical designations Merit files (other than advancement to Professor VI, advancement to and within Professor Above-Scale) are limited to a maximum of two pages Department Letter Content Reports of Ad Hoc committees, internal to the department, are regarded as working documents and may not be forwarded with the file Describe the significance and impact of the teaching research and service contributions Present any significant evidence and differences of opinion which would explain a minority vote and/or a negative vote References to "top-tier" must include information to support such claim See the CALL for in-depth guidelines on writing departmental letters Provide due date for receipt of any comments on the draft To the extent possible, incorporate departmental faculty comments reflecting the discussion into the finalized department letter After the Department Letter has been finalized When the Chair notifies the faculty of the finalized departmental letter the faculty have 24 hours to notify the Chair of their intent to write a minority report which is then due five (5) business days after the original Chair notification (i.e. the 24 hours is part of the five (5) business days).
-If the Chair is not informed of a forthcoming ber minority report there is no requirement for the five (5) day period. l lu The candidate will be able to review the unredacted finalized department letter and any redacted minority reports ece as soon as available. Ď Discuss the content of the department letter and any redacted minority report with the candidate. urly Advise candidate of their right to submit a response to the department letter.
-Response may be addressed to the Ea Chair(s), the Dean(s) or the Vice Provost for Academic Personnel (must use attachment H of the CALL). to Inform candidate that their response to the departmental letter must be received within 5 business days upon )er receipt of the departmental letter.
-Alternatively, the candidate may waive the waiting period. mb Candidate completes Section II of procedural safeguard statement (Attachment B-1, the CALL) ve $\Box$ Chair(s) may write (optional) letter for inclusion in the file.
-This is a confidential document and must be Ň forwarded to the Dean's office, not retained in the department.
-Late November to Early December The file is routed to the Dean's office by the due dates set by the Deans Ľ
+3. Department meeting Early November □ Lead the department meeting, ensuring the departmental review is fair to the candidate and rigorous in maintaining University standards □ Ensure discussion does not include reference to anything not present in the file with the exception of comments accompanying absentee ballot No □ Allow equal opportunity for discussion for all present departmental faculty ırly □ Ensure minority opinions are explained Ea □ Encourage discussion that is evaluative and analytical in nature, rather than enumerative 4.
+After the Department meeting Before the Department Letter has been finalized □ Draft department letter and make draft available for department review Department Letter Format (introductory information) $\Box$ Note department meeting date on summary Section of the department letter November to Early December □ List exact votes specifying the number eligible to vote, the number in favor, opposed, abstained and unavailable Include all rank/steps voted on by the department, including off-scales and noting accelerations ☐ Identifiers of extramural letters and student letters are limited to numerical or alphabetical designations ☐ Merit files (other than advancement to Professor VI, advancement to and within Professor Above-Scale) are limited to a maximum of two pages Ea Department Letter Content ber to Reports of Ad Hoc committees, internal to the department, are regarded as working documents and may not be forwarded with the file 'em Describe the significance and impact of the teaching research and service contributions Present any significant evidence and differences of opinion which would explain a minority vote and/or a negative vote Late □ References to "top-tier" must include information to support such claim □ See the CALL for in-depth guidelines on writing departmental letters □ Provide due date for receipt of any comments on the draft □ To the extent possible, incorporate departmental faculty comments reflecting the discussion into the finalized department letter After the Department Letter has been finalized □ When the Chair notifies the faculty of the finalized departmental letter the faculty have 24 hours to notify the Chair of their intent to write a minority report which is then due five (5) business days after the original Chair notification (i.e. the 24 hours is part of the five (5)

+business days).
+If the Chair is not informed of a forthcoming minority report there is no requirement for the five (5) day period. □ The candidate will be able to review the unredacted finalized department letter and any redacted minority reports as soon as available. □ Discuss the content of the department letter and any redacted minority report with the candidate. □ Advise candidate of their right to submit a response to the department letter.
+Response may be addressed to the Chair(s), the Dean(s) or the Vice Provost for Academic Personnel (must use attachment H of the CALL). □ Inform candidate that their response to the departmental letter must be received within 5 business days upon receipt of the departmental letter.
+Alternatively, the candidate may waive the waiting period. □ Candidate completes Section II of procedural safeguard statement (Attachment B-1, the CALL) □ Chair(s) may write (optional) letter for inclusion in the file.
+This is a confidential document and must be forwarded to the Dean's office, not retained in the department.